Physics vs. Learned Priors: Rethinking Camera and Algorithm Design for Task-Specific Imaging: Computational Imaging

 Combining measurements from different sensing modalities, or \emph{sensor fusion}, has also shown great promise for different applications.
 Stereo vision uses two or more spatially offset RGB cameras that observe the same scene to obtain binocular cues, which are used for depth estimation \cite{hartley2003multiple}.
 Kadambi \emph{et al.} combine depth maps from a Kinect sensor with polarization images to obtain textures at micron scale \cite{kadambi2015polarized}.
 The idea is that depth maps are noisy, but polarization images alone can result in ambiguous geometries.
 Combining both modalities overcomes the individual weaknesses of each sensing modality.
 Similarly, Cao \emph{et al.} combine a high spatial resolution RGB image with a low spatial resolution multispectral image to obtain high spatial resolution multispectral images \cite{cao2011high}.
 Ferstl \emph{et al.} use high spatial resolution intensity images to upsample low spatial resolution depth maps obtained from a Kinect sensor to estimate high resolution depth maps \cite{ferstl2013image}.

 Manipulating backend electronics of the sensor also has interesting applications.
-Bhandari \emph{et al.} show that modulo sampling at the sensor level enables reconstruction of HDR images \cite{bhandari2017unlimited}.
+Bhandari \emph{et al.} show that modulo sampling at the sensor level enables reconstruction of HDR images \cite{bhandari2017unlimited} \cite{bhandari2020unlimited}. \emph{Event cameras}, which measure changes in intensity rather than raw intensity, also enable HDR imaging \cite{rebecq2019high}.
 Tumblin \emph{et al.} manipulate the sensor to send the logarithm of the gradients of intensity to the analog-to-digital (ADC) converter (instead of intensity), which has applications for downstream tasks and HDR imaging \cite{tumblin2005want}.
+A coded two bucket (C2B) sensor is a sensor in which each pixel contains two "buckets", with each bucket measuring light with a programmable exposure.
+C2Bs have been used for compressive sensing \cite{martel2021computational} and 3D shape estimation \cite{wei2018coded}, among other applications.